Assistant Professor of Biological Sciences

 - College of Arts and Sciences

-Dr. Aimée K. Thomas is an Assistant Professor in the Department of Biological Sciences and Director of the Environment Program at Loyola University New Orleans.
-She has an interest in promoting environmental awareness by researching the natural history of invertebrate species, particularly local and tropical communities, and effective communication of science through educational outreach and citizen science research and events.
+Dr. Aimée K. Thomas is an Assistant Professor in the Department of Biological Sciences.
+She has an interest in promoting environmental awareness by 1) researching the natural history of invertebrate species, particularly local and tropical spider communities, and 2) effective communication of science through community-engaged learning research, teaching, and outreach.
 Recent projects have focused on spider communities in Belize, New Orleans City Park, and Jean Lafitte National Park, insect pollinators in urban landscapes, using urban landscapes as a learning lab, and STEM education in informal learning environments.
-She served as Co-PI on the NSF-funded project "OUTSIDE: Over, Under, and Through: Students Informally Discover the Environment".
+She served as Co-PI on the NSF-funded project "OUTSIDE: Over, Under, and Through: Students Informally Discover the Environment”.
 The project goals were to improve content knowledge, stimulate interaction with nature, train naturalists, and integrate technology into an informal science education experience for middle school students.
 This project specifically aimed to 1) develop a training program for volunteer naturalists, and 2) capture patterns in learning and interactions between students and naturalists during OUTSIDE programs.
+In addition, she and her team directed the BioBlitz: New Orleans City Park and the Loyola Academy workshop to empower New Orleanians to sustainably live with water.

 Dr. Thomas currently serves on the Board of Directors for the Louisiana Master Naturalists of Greater New Orleans, an organization that encourages members of the community to be good stewards of the environment by learning the natural history of the Greater New Orleans region and volunteering time to teach others about the complexities of the natural history of the region.